smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 ## Potential Downsides

-SDL is not able to check that 2 different transport belongs to the same device.
+SDL is not able to check that 2 different transports belong to the same device.
 On device connected by 2 different devices will be 2 devices for SDL.

 ## Alternative solutions